Hazel Chu: By-elections

-On 22 March 2021, Chu announced her candidacy as an independent for a Seanad Éireann by-election; Chu received the signatures of six of twelve Green Party TDs as part of this nomination, including deputy leader Catherine Martin, with six Green TDs and another four senators opposing her candidacy.
+On 22 March 2021, Chu announced her candidacy as an independent candidate for a Seanad by-election; Chu received the signatures of six of twelve Green Party TDs as part of this nomination, including deputy leader Catherine Martin, with six Green TDs and another four senators opposing her candidacy.
 Ten days prior, the Green Party executive council, and the majority of Green TDs and Senators, had agreed to not run candidates for the election, leaving each of the larger two government parties, Fine Gael and Fianna Fáil, to run one candidate each, in line with an informal agreement.
 As a result, Chu's party leader indicated that he would not vote for her, and further that her role as chairperson of the party might be discussed internally.
 During a parliamentary party meeting on 24 March, a motion of no confidence was tabled against Chu by senators Pippa Hackett, Pauline O'Reilly and Róisín Garvey.
 During the meeting, Eamon Ryan is reported to have confirmed the absence of a formal pact to support the candidates of the other coalition parties, which was contradicted by O'Reilly, saying "If you call a spade a spade, we're in Government, that's a pact".
+Deputy leader, Catherine Martin urged the senators to withdraw the motion and it was later replaced with a motion calling for Chu to temporarily step aside from the position as party chair for the duration of the election.
+This was passed by 11 votes to five at a meeting of the Parliamentary Party.
+The Executive Council of the party, however, decided not to follow the parliamentary party's decision and Chu remained in the position of chair until the end of her term in December 2021.
 Chu was not successful at the by-election, receiving 10 first preference votes (4.9%).

+Chu ran unsuccessfully in the 2022 Seanad by-election, receiving 13.2% of the first preference votes, and was commended by the party for "championing climate action and inclusion".

 On 27 April 2021, on the resignation of Eoghan Murphy from his Dáil Éireann seat in Dublin Bay South, after consulting with party leadership Chu announced she would participate in the Green Party selection convention for the party nomination, competing with Dublin City councillor Claire Byrne; Chu did not receive this nomination, with Byrne selected by local party members to compete in the election.

-She was an unsuccessful candidate in the 2022 Dublin University by-election.
+General elections

+On 15 July 2024, Chu was selected as the Green Party candidate for Dublin Bay South at the 2024 general election, following the announcement of the retirement of Eamon Ryan, the incumbent Green TD.
+At the election in November, Chu received over 3,000 first preference votes and was eliminated on the 7th count.

+2025 Seanad Election

+Chu contested the 2025 Seanad election in the Dublin University constituency, losing to Aubrey McCarthy by 64 votes.